Afcon 2019: Ivory Coast v Algeria: Squad News & Match Preview | Goal.com

 Afcon 2019: Ivory Coast v Algeria: squad news and match preview

-That Ivory Coast have won a single game more (W3, L2, D2) in their past seven Africa Cup of Nations (Afcon) meetings with Algeria and this highlights how close the two teams sit ahead of their quarter-final showdown at the 2019 championship in Egypt on Thursday.
+Ivory Coast have won a single game more (W3, L2, D2) in their past seven Africa Cup of Nations (Afcon) meetings with Algeria and this highlights how closely the two teams sit ahead of their quarter-final showdown at the 2019 championship in Egypt on Thursday.

 The coming match presents The Elephants a good opportunity to win back some respect and sound a caution about their title ambitions at the tournament following a run of unimpressive shows so far despite securing three wins.

-For Algeria, the mission to win Afcon one more time after 29 years; a win over Ivory Coast will only bring the dream closer.
+For Algeria, the mission to win Afcon one more time after 29 years continues; a win over Ivory Coast will only bring the dream closer.

 The match is set for the Suez Stadium.